sts10/tidy/readme.markdown

 FLAGS:
     -A, --attributes                Print attributes about new list to terminal.
 Can be used more than once to print more attributes
-    -i, --delete-integers           Delete all integers from words -n, --delete-nonalphanumeric    Delete all non-alphanumeric characters from list -s, --delete-through-space      Delete characters through first space -t, --delete-through-tab        Delete characters through first tab --dry-run                   Dry run.
+    -i, --delete-integers           Delete all integers from all words on new new list -n, --delete-nonalphanumeric    Delete all non-alphanumeric characters from all words on new list -s, --delete-through-space      Delete all characters through first space of each line -t, --delete-through-tab        Delete all characters through first tab of each line --dry-run                   Dry run.
 Don't write new list to file or terminal --help                      Prints help information
-    -q, --quiet                     Do not print any extra information -I, --remove-integers           Remove all words with integers in them from list -L, --remove-nonalphabetic      Remove all words with non-alphabetic characters from list (leaving only words composed entirely of letters [A-Z] or [a-z]) -N, --remove-nonalphanumeric    Remove all words with non-alphanumeric characters from list -P, --remove-prefix             Remove prefix words from list -l, --lowercase                 Lowercase all words
-    -V, --version                   Prints version information
+    -q, --quiet                     Do not print any extra information -I, --remove-integers           Remove all words with integers in them from list -L, --remove-nonalphabetic      Remove all words with non-alphabetic characters from new list (leaving only words composed entirely of letters [A-Z] or [a-z]) -N, --remove-nonalphanumeric    Remove all words with non-alphanumeric characters from new list -P, --remove-prefix             Remove prefix words from new list -l, --lowercase                 Lowercase all words on new list -V, --version                   Prints version information

 OPTIONS:
     -a, --approve <approved-list>                                Path for optional list of approved words -c, --cut-to <cut-to>
             Just before printing generated list, cut list down to a set number of words.
-Can accept expressions in the form of base**exponent.
+Can accept expressions in the form of base**exponent (helpful for generating diceware lists).
 Cuts are done randomly -D, --dice <dice-sides>
             Print dice roll next to word in output.
 Set number of sides of dice.
 Must be between 2 and 36.
 Use 6 for normal dice
     -h, --homophones <homophones-list>
             Path for file with a list of homophone pairs.
-There must be one pair of homophones per line, separated by a comma --maximum-word-length <maximum-length>                   Set maximum word length
+There must be one pair of homophones per line, separated by a comma
+        --maximum-word-length <maximum-length>                   Set maximum word length
     -x, --shared-prefix-length <maximum-shared-prefix-length>
             Set number of leading characters to get to a unique prefix, which can aid auto-complete functionality.